 The Car Connection Toyota Supra Overview

-The Toyota Supra was a two-door hatchback, initially a spin-off of the Celica lineup when it was new for 1978.
-It was powered solely by an in-line six-cylinder engine in all four generations.
+Initially a spin-off of the Celica lineup when it was new for 1978, the Supra was powered solely by an in-line 6-cylinder engine in its first four generations.
 In later years, it evolved into a sporty competitor for the likes of the Nissan 300ZX and Chevy Corvette, before it was dropped from the Toyota lineup in 1998.

 The first-generation Supra evolved from the contemporary "beetle-backed" Celica.
-It shared most of its hatchback styling with the Celica of that era, but the front end was lengthened to accommodate a six-cylinder engine (the Celica was powered by four-cylinder engines).
-Over the course of its first few model years, the more luxurious Supra was offered with a choice of either a five-speed manual or a four-speed automatic.
+It shared most of its hatchback styling with the Celica of that era, but the front end was lengthened to accommodate a 6-cylinder engine (the Celica was powered by 4-cylinder engines).
+Over the course of its first few model years, the more luxurious Supra was offered with a choice of either a 5-speed manual or a 4-speed automatic.

-With the second generation Supra, Toyota adopted a deeply wedged design for both the six-cylinder hatchback and for the four-cylinder Celica, which also added a convertible version and a notchback body style.
+With the second generation Supra, Toyota adopted a deeply wedged design for both the 6-cylinder hatchback and for the 4-cylinder Celica, which also added a convertible version and a notchback body style.
 The Supra had grown wider and larger, and was sold in sporty and luxury editions; leather upholstery and digital gauges were available, and front-end styling differentiated the Supra (known for a time as the Celica Supra) from the Celica itself.
-With a 2.8-liter in-line six with about 145 horsepower, an independent suspension and a choice of four-speed automatic and five-speed manual transmission, this Supra wasn't particularly fast, but its durability and comfort put it in a competitive class with cars like the contemporary Nissan Z and the Ford Mustang.
+With a 2.8-liter inline-six with about 145 horsepower, an independent suspension and a choice of 4-speed automatic and 5-speed manual transmission, this Supra wasn't particularly fast, but its durability and comfort put it in a competitive class with cars like the contemporary Nissan Z and Ford Mustang.

 The Supra finally gained some distinction from the Celica in its third generation.
 The Celica coupes and hatchbacks were switched to front-wheel drive, but in 1987 the third-generation Supra retained rear-wheel drive when it was heavily redesigned with a sleeker, more rounded form.
-The in-line six was upgraded to 3.0 liters, and optionally, with turbocharging; power initially ranged from 200 to 230 hp, with a choice of four-speed automatic or five-speed manual transmissions.
+The inline-6 was upgraded to 3.0 liters, and optionally, with turbocharging; power initially ranged from 200 to 230 hp, with a choice of 4-speed automatic or 5-speed manual transmissions.
 This generation of the Supra would add a targa top, a limited-slip differential, and anti-lock brakes, as it quickly transformed into a true grand-touring hatchback.
-However, the arrival of new sports cars--the Nissan 300ZX and Mazda RX-7--hastened this generation's demise, and triggered the development of a fourth-generation Supra more aggressive than any before it.
+However, the arrival of new sports cars—the Nissan 300ZX and Mazda RX-7—hastened this generation's demise, and triggered the development of a fourth-generation Supra more aggressive than any before it.

 With the final production Supra, Toyota committed fully to the grand-touring arms race.
-The dramatically more powerful Supra had morphed into something like Porsche's 928; its in-line six-cylinder was available in normally aspirated form with about 220 horsepower, or twin-turbocharged form with about 276 horsepower.
+The dramatically more powerful Supra had morphed into something like Porsche's 928; its inline-6 was available in normally aspirated form with about 220 horsepower, or twin-turbocharged form with about 276 horsepower.
 Straight-line performance was scalding: the bulbous new Supra could turn in 0-60 mph times in the mid-4.0-second range, and top speed rose to more than 170 mph.
 Handling was vastly improved, as was tire size; the Supra was far from the flyweight tossability of the RX-7, more like the hefty 300ZX in its steering and ride quality.
 Curb weight had grown to nearly 3,500 pounds.
 The Supra's appeal never regained its past luster, though: sales slowed to the point that only the automatic, twin-turbo car was produced.
 The fourth generation died off in 1998, leaving a long gap before the fifth generation.